jenkinsci/blueocean-plugin/blueocean-rest/README.md

 }'
 ```

-- If file path doesn't exist then a new file will be created
+- If file **path** doesn't exist then a new file will be created
-- If *sha* provided and file path exists then it must match with the sha of existing file, else 400 (Bad Request) error will be
+- If **sha** is provided and file **path** exists then it must match with the sha of existing file, else 400 (Bad Request) error will be returned.
-  returned.
+- If **sha** matches then the file will be updated with the content provided in the request
-- If branch element is not provided file will be saved on default branch (typically maser)
+- If **branch** element is not provided file will be saved on default branch (typically maser)
-- If branch element is present and this branch doesn't exist then a new branch will be created off default branch HEAD
+- If **branch** element is present and this branch doesn't exist then a new branch will be created off default branch HEAD

 Response